TatyanaFilimonova/home-work-10/README.md

 # home-work-10

-Personal assistant with  data storage&operations implemented with MONGO.
+Personal assistant with  data storage&operations implemented on MONGO.
 Also added LRU cache, that based  on REDIS.

 Files: